 News: Updates announced now on Twitter.

 Our pre-season prediction for the season 2016/17 outperformed 5 out of 6 competitors.
 More information here.

 The table below shows how likely every team finishes on a certain rank.
 To calculate these probabilities, we simulate 50,000 different seasons by a computer program based on our prediction model.
 If you want to know how, please read our further explanations.
 The interactive graph shows how often each team finished in each position at the end of the simulated seasons.
 In further analyses, we illustrate these numbers in an interactive graph and show probabilities to achieve different seasonal goals.

 EP: Expected points (graphical illustration in further analyses

-↑↓: Difference of current prediction and prediction before season (details in further analyses
+↑↓: Difference in EP of the final table between current prediction and prediction before season (details in further analyses

 Here fans can check the probabilities according to which their team wins, looses or draws in the next round.
 It is often erroneously assumed that we predict the team with higher winning probability will win.
 This interpretation is misleading.
 You should think about the presented numbers in the following way: Imagine the same teams in the same situation play against each other 100 times.
 Then the reported probabilities show how many of these imaginary 100 games are expected to have the respective outcome.

 The graph below shows for each team whether its achievements so far are above (green) or below (red) the expectations.
 The bars show the difference between actually achieved points and points that a team was predicted to achieve so far according to the model in the beginning of the season.

 The forecasting model considers additional information starting with matchday 10.
 The updated model should improve the performance of our forecasts and led to some changes in the predicted final table.